Kyiv Central Bus Station

 Kyiv Central Bus Station (Київський Центральний Автовокзал) is the main and the largest bus station in Kyiv, Ukraine.
 It specializes in international and intercity (coach) services; suburban routes also present.
 The Central Bus Station is located on Demiivska Square in the Holosiiv neighborhood not far from the city center.

 The Central Bus Station is operated by the state-run "Kyivpasservis" commercial company and is independent from the bus-operating companies.

 History

 The Central Bus Station was built in 1961 as part of the Demiivska Square (then called Moskovska) road intersection, Demiivka neighborhood.
 The building is known for its interior mosaics designed by Ada Rybachuk and Volodymyr Melnychenko.

 The busy square experienced significant redevelopment in independent Ukraine.
 In 2011, the square intersection became grade separated which relieved it from the traffic jams, but dramatically changed the square's landscape and station's architectural appearance.
 The new Metro station opened in 2011 radically improved its public transport connections, turning the Demiivska Square into an intermodal passenger hub.

 In 2015 the building was reconstructed, receiving new glass, ventilated cladding and interior.
-Another reconstruction was held in 2021, this time the fascasde was heavily upgraded and the famous mosaics was completely restored.
+Another reconstruction was held in 2021, this time the fascasde was heavily upgraded and the famous mosaics had been completely restored.
 Also the hotel for passengers was opened inside the terminal.